yifanliang/BIOL7210_FunctionalAnnotation/README.md

 TMHMM is a membrane protein topology prediction tool that focuses on the prediction of transmembrane helices in proteins with high accuracy.
 Its accuracy can be comprised in the presence of signal peptides.

 - Input file format:  .fasta
-- Output file format: .gff
+- Output format: short/long, .txt
-- Command used: ./tmhmm input_file_path > output_file_path
+- Command used: ./tmhmm -output_format input_file_path > output_file_path
   ___